House with a looming wildfire in the background.

-In the insurance industry, a named peril is a term used to define a specific type of damage or loss that’s stated by “name” in your policy.
+In the insurance industry, a named peril is a term used to define a specific damage or loss stated by “name” in your policy.
 What does peril mean in insurance?
-Typically, in order for coverage to exist for a claim, it must be caused by a peril that’s covered under the policy.
+Typically, for a claim to be covered, it must be caused by a peril covered under the policy.

 Take an “accidental fire” as an example of a named peril.
 If a sudden fire in your kitchen were to destroy your stove, cabinets, floor – basically your whole kitchen — your claim would likely be covered, as fire is a named peril in the policy and is a covered cause of loss.